baxrob/patr/README.md

 * browser back/fwd buttons (Alt/AppleKey + left or right): cycle through history of changes

 ### Compatability
-My focus has been with the [Web Audio API](https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html).
+My focus has been with the [Web Audio API].
 I've added a wrapper for Mozilla's Audio Data API (now abandonded), and a Flash fallback, but, while these render the audio well enough, it is utterly out-of-sync with the UI display [I'm working on this].

 * WebKit broswers:
     * Google Chrome, version 16 and above